 I could hear the condescension in her words.
 Like working retail wasn’t important.

-I worked in retail.
 I liked it.
-Even with long hours, low pay, having to be on my feet all day and the rest.
+Even with long hours, low pay, and having to be on my feet all day and the rest.

 I liked the chance to meet other people even though I might have seemed shy.

 I liked the game of seeing whether I could get someone to talk to me.